unb-libraries/islandora_newspaper_import/README.md

 For the kakadu based JP2 encoding to correctly function, make sure the LD_LIBRARY_PATH environment variable is set and reflects the location of libkdu_*.so.

 The required arguments, in order, are:
-+   import_path : The path to the directory that contains the newspaper pages in TIF format
++   import_path : The path to the directory that contains the newspaper pages in JPG format
 +   parent_pid : The PID of the collection that will contain the issue.
 +   base_namespace : The base namespace to use for the issue
 +   fedora_url : The full url, including port number for the fedora repository